 Haiku ART Contest for students

 The annual Cherry Blossom Festival “Haiku Art Contest,” sponsored by the Japanese Women’s Society Foundation, invites Hawaii students in grades 3-12 to showcase their creativity through haiku, the Japanese style of short-form poetry.
-The Cherry Blossom Festival, a project of the Honolulu Japanese Junior Chamber of Commerce, is one of the longest running ethnic festivals in the State of Hawaii, primarily dedicated to the perpetuation of Japanese culture.
+The Cherry Blossom Festival, a project of the Honolulu Japanese Junior Chamber of Commerce, is the longest running ethnic festival in the State of Hawaii, primarily dedicated to the perpetuation of Japanese culture.

 - Grades 3-5